Mung Bean and Caramelized Fennel Salad

 - 1 cup bean sprouts Add to list

 Soak beans 4 to 8 hours.
 Cook until just tender, 45 to 60 minutes.
 If they get too soft, they tend to split open and make a less aesthetically pleasing salad.
 Drain and run beans under cold water until heat is completely dissipated.
 Set aside in a large bowl.

 In cast iron skillet, sauté fennel over medium heat in 1 tablespoon oil until lighly browned.
 Stir occasionally and adjust heat slightly up or down if fennel is cooking too slow or getting too hot too quickly.
 Sauté about 10 to 15 minutes.

-Add sugar, pepper flakes and garlic.
+Add sugar, red pepper flakes and garlic.
 Increase heat slightly so sugar boils slightly.
 Return to medium heat and cook, stirring often, until sugar caramelizes and coats the fennel, about 5 minutes.
 Add 1 tablespoon lemon juice and 1 teaspoon soy sauce and stir for another minute.
 Remove from heat and add fennel to mung beans and stir well.
 Season with salt and pepper.